Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/030_standalone.en.md

   -v pgdata:/var/lib/postgresql/data \
   -d postgres:latest
 ```
 This creates a container named "bomnipotent_db", with a database also called "bomnipotent_db", a user called "bomnipotent_user", and a password that you need to set.
-It exposes port 5432 of the container, persists the data in a docker volume, and spins up the "postgres_latest" image in detached mode.
+It exposes port 5432 of the container, persists the data in a docker volume, and spins up the "postgres:latest" image in detached mode.

 > You could use different names for the user and database, but would need to adjust the "db_url" entry of your [config file](#configtoml) accordingly.
 {{% /tab %}}